MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-copilot.md

 :::image type="content" source="./media/copilot-cli-1.png" alt-text="<Copilot on Azure portal>":::

 When you tell Microsoft Copilot about a task you want to perform with Azure CLI, it provides a script with the necessary commands.
-Note the placeholder values (marked in blue font) you need to update with actual values.

 ## Search for reference command using Microsoft Copilot

-Ask Microsoft Copilot to assist with using the reference command `az group`:
+Ask Microsoft Copilot to assist with using the reference command `az group`.
+Note the placeholder values (marked in blue font) you need to update with actual values.

 :::image type="content" source="./media/copilot-cli-2.png" alt-text="<Reference command>":::